 Make a skills inventory.

-One early approach you can take is to consider the skills you’ve already acquired over the years.
+One early approach you can take is to consider the skills you already have at your disposal.
+No doubt you’ve acquired a lot of valuable skills over your long career.
+Make an inventory of them for your own reference.
 Don’t just think about the skills that might be useful in the new position – consider all of them.
 Start with the most valuable skills, think about the first skills you learned on the job, skills you need to improve on, soft skills that are useful in any type of work.
-The more you think about it the more you’ll be able to come up with.
-Once you have a thorough and complete inventory of your skills it will be easier to determine what you can bring to this new job.
+Then start thinking of the skills necessary for the new position.
+Rank each skill in terms of proficiency and value to the position.
+Once completed, this will act as a great starting point to determine where your current skill set stands.

 Consider your strongest assets.